canax/remserver/REVISION.md

 v1.0.* (2018-01-05)
 ---------------------------------

-* Add instructions to README on how to setup an Anax installation from schratch.
+* Add instructions to README on how to setup an Anax installation from scratch.

 v1.0.4 (2017-10-15)